-When building your templates, consider what tips, explanations, and examples would be useful for our Project Owners and Collaborators.
+When building your templates, consider what tips, explanations, and examples would be useful for our Design Owners and Collaborators.

 4. Create a Course Outline

 Some clients we work with have a structure that they'd like each course to have.
-For example, maybe a project must always have three lessons, with two topics each.
+For example, maybe a design must always have three lessons, with two topics each.

-In the Design section of the templates, you can create placeholder lessons and topics that will then transfer to any projects.
+In the Design section of the templates, you can create placeholder lessons and topics that will then transfer to any designs.
 This will ensure consistency in how courses are structured.